1. Submission procedure and workflow

 -Raw data, made available directly in the text or through an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories) with a DOI.
 Data must be reusable, and the metadata and accompanying text must, therefore, carefully describe them.

 -Details of quantitative analyses (e.g. data processing and statistical scripts in R, bioinformatic pipeline scripts, etc.) and simulations (scripts, code) must be provided either in the text or through a correctly versioned deposit in an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories) with a DOI or another permanent identifier (such as a SWHID of Software heritage).
-Note that Git URLS are not permanent.
+Note that Git URLs are not permanent.
 Information on how to issue a DOI for a GitHub repository is given at https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content.
 The scripts or code must be carefully described such that another researcher can run them.

 -Details of experimental procedures must be provided in the text.